 Finding 1: Cards Triggered Personal Storytelling

-Analysis of video footage revealed that participants frequently shared personal stories when specific cards appeared.
-A card featuring a temple prompted players to describe places of worship they'd visited, while character cards sparked family memories of mythological stories heard in childhood.
+Analysis of video footage showed that participants frequently shared personal stories when specific cards appeared.
+A card featuring a temple prompted players to describe places of worship they had visited, while character cards sparked family memories of mythological stories heard in childhood.

 Finding 2: Collective Storytelling Enhanced Cultural Connection